 · Click here to check out Coach Hudson on Facebook

-Hudson helped lead the UTSA men to a Southland Conference indoor/outdoor championship sweep last spring and the women recorded their best outdoor finish (second) in 15 years.
+Hudson helped lead the UTSA men to a Southland Conference indoor/outdoor championship sweep in 2012 and the women recorded their best outdoor finish (second) in 15 years.
 He also guided Keyunta Hayes to outdoor All-America honors in the 400-meter hurdles.
 Hayes raced to a fourth-place finish in the national final (second-best national performance in program annals), won a total of three Southland Championships (60m hurdles/110m hurdles/400m hurdles), set a pair of outdoor school records and advanced to the semifinals of the United States Olympic Trials.
-In fact, the Roadrunners claimed the top three spots in the league’s 400m hurdles final, which is believed to be a first in conference history, and those three — Hayes, Darryl Wyrick and Joshua Smith — advanced to the NCAA Outdor Championships along with the squad’s 1,600m relay squad.
+In fact, the Roadrunners claimed the top three spots in the league’s 400m hurdles final, which is believed to be a first in conference history, and those three — Hayes, Wyrick and Smith — advanced to the NCAA Outdor Championships along with the squad’s 1,600m relay squad.
 All told, 12 of his athletes (seven women/five men) scored points in Southland competition in his first year in the Alamo City, including the five men who combined for 14 all-conference certificates.

 Hudson sprent the previous seven years as an assistant coach at his alma mater, Texas State.
 He coached the Bobcats’ multi-event athletes and jumpers in addition to serving as the program’s recruiting coordinator.